Frequently Asked Questions (FAQ)

 You can set the collection store with the set_active_db method of the LLMWareConfig class.

 The collection store is set using the LLMWareConfig class with the set_active_db method.
-At the time of writting, LLMWare supports the three collection stores MongoDB, Postgres, and SQLite - which is the default.
+At the time of writing, LLMWare supports the three collection stores MongoDB, Postgres, and SQLite - which is the default.
 You can retrieve the supported collection store with the method get_supported_collection_db.
-In the example below, we first print the currently active collection store, then we retrieve the supported collection stores, before we swith to Postgres.
+In the example below, we first print the currently active collection store, then we retrieve the supported collection stores, before we switch to Postgres.

 import logging